mzucker/mzucker.github.io/_posts/2016-09-20-noteshrink.md

 there's no text to be found -- the distribution of colors in the two images is pretty much identical.
 Both are mostly grayish-white, with a handful of red, blue, and dark gray pixels.
-Here are the same 10,000 pixels, sorted by brightness (e.g. the sum of the R, G, and B intensities):
+Here are the same 10,000 pixels, sorted by brightness (e.g. the sum of their R, G, and B intensities):

 ![random pixels, sorted](/images/noteshrink/notesA1_samples_sorted.png){: .center-image .border }